fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 4. by per capita (USD) (using economy-wide PPPs)

 #### Project Plan:
-1. Create a multipage Dash App that displayes the analysed data in the form of interactive visualizations that can be selected by years, country, and continent.
+1. Create a multipage Dash App that displayes the analysed data in the form of interactive visualisations that can be selected by years, countries, and continents.
 2. The Dash App also displays the 'data table' retrieved from the MongoDB database.
-This database can be updated periodically to display more recent data visualization on this app.
+This database can be updated periodically to display more recent data and update the visualisations on the app.

 #### Methodology:
 1. Source data, clean and upload onto the PostgreSQL and/or MongoDB